NREL/EnergyPlus/doc/src/docs/EngineeringReference/10-Sizing.md

 * Outdoor air per person
 * Outdoor air per zone floor area
-*�Outdoor air per zone
+* Outdoor air per zone
-*�Outdoor air changes per hour
+* Outdoor air changes per hour

 This design data is entered in an outdoor air design data object and may be referenced by other objects during the simulation.
 A single specification for outdoor air design data may be used by all other appropriate objects within EnergyPlus, or multiple outdoor air design data objects may be specified and these design data objects may be used as necessary by other objects when outdoor air design quantaties vary for any reason.